benvdbergh/BMAD-METHOD-SAFe/SAFe-conversion-docs/phase-2-templates/README.md

 # Phase 2: SAFe Templates & Artifacts

 ## Goal
-Define all SAFe document types and their specifications to ensure consistent, high-quality outputs across the organization.
+Define all SAFe document types and their specifications to ensure consistent, high-quality outputs across the organization while maintaining document integrity through enhancement rather than rewriting.

 ## Overview
 This phase creates the templates and document specifications that will be used by agents to generate SAFe-compliant artifacts.
-Each template must align with SAFe best practices and provide clear guidance for content creation.
+Each template must align with SAFe best practices, provide clear guidance for content creation, and support document enhancement without full rewrites.

 ## Implementation Steps